UnseenFaith/komada/README.md

   usageDelim: ""
 };
 ```
+> Tip: If you need something created before the command is ever ran, you can specify
+exports.init = (client) => {...} to make Komada run that portion of code beforehand.

 `[...args]` represents a variable number of arguments give when the command is
 run.
 The name of the arguments in the array (and their count) is determined
 by the `usage` property and its given arguments.

 **Non-obvious options**:
-- **enabled**: Set to false to completely disable this command, it cannot be forecefully enabled.
+- **enabled**: Set to false to completely disable this command, it cannot be forcefully enabled.
 - **aliases**: Array of aliases for the command, which will *also* trigger it.
 - **permLevel**: Permission level, controlled via `./functions/permissionLevel.js`.
 - **botPerms**: An array of permission strings (such as `"MANAGE_MESSAGES"`) required for the command to run.